NVIDIA/aistore/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Go Report Card](https://goreportcard.com/badge/github.com/NVIDIA/aistore)

-AIStore (aka AIS) is a built from scratch, lightweight, infinitely scalable object store with Map/Reduce extensions.
-At its core, it's an open-source storage stack tailored for AI.
-In particular, AIS:
+AIStore (AIS for short) is a built from scratch, lightweight storage stack tailored for AI apps.
+At its version 2.x, AIS consistently shows balanced I/O distribution across arbitrary numbers of clustered servers and hard drives (consistently) producing performance charts that look as follows:

+<img src="docs/images/ais-disk-throughput-flat.png" alt="I/O distribution" width="600">

+> The picture above *comprises* 120 HDDs.

+> The capability to linearly scale-out for millions of stored objects (often also referred to as *shards*) was, and remains, one of the main incentives to build AIStore.
+But not the only one.

+Further, AIS:

-* scales-out with each added drive and each added storage server - linearly, with no downtime and no limitation;
+* scales-out with no downtime and no limitation;
 * supports n-way mirroring (RAID-1), m/k erasure coding, end-to-end data protection;
+* includes Map/Reduce extension to speed-up shuffle/resize for large datasets;
-* runs on any commodity hardware (no limitations, no special requirements!);
+* runs on commodity hardware with no limitations and no special requirements;
-* implements a proper subset of S3 REST API;
+* provides a proper subset of S3-like REST API;
 * leverages Linux 4.15+ storage stack;
-* maintains open format (and freedom to move your data off of AIS at any time);
-* natively supports Amazon and Google Cloud backends;
+* natively supports Amazon S3 and Google Cloud backends;
-* focuses on AI and, specifically:
-* on performance of large-scale (petascale) Distributed Deep Learning: training, inference, and simulation.
+* focuses on AI and, specifically, on the performance of large-scale deep learning.

-At its version 2.x, AIS consistently shows balanced I/O distribution across arbitrary numbers of clustered servers and hard drives (consistently) producing performance charts that look as follows (the picture below *comprises* 120 HDDs):

-<img src="docs/images/ais-disk-throughput-flat.png" alt="I/O distribution" width="600">

-> The capability to linearly scale-out for millions of stored objects (often also referred to as *shards*) was, and remains, one of the main incentives to build AIStore.
-But not the only one: for design philosophy, key concepts, system components, and detailed overview please see [in-depth introduction](docs/overview.md).
+Last but not the least, AIS features open format and, therefore, freedom to copy or move your data off of AIS at any time using familiar Linux `scp` and such.
+For a detailed introduction that includes design philosophy, key concepts, and system components, please see [AIS overview](docs/overview.md).

 ## Table of Contents
 - [Prerequisites](#prerequisites)